in43sh/code-the-dream-assignment/README.md

 ## Tech stack and tooling that are used to build this site

-- HTML5 - Sematic tags
+- HTML5 - Semantic tags
 - CSS3 - Flex, Animation, Transition, Background
 - React
 - styled-components